vlnistor/AnnotatedEthereumYellowPaper/README.md

 I provide this annotated version of the Ethereum yellow paper as a tool to help onboard engineers onto Ethereum development.
 Some sections of the original paper would be clearer with further context and/or with more practical examples.

 The format follows the sections as written in the original paper, but with more explanations around equations, and more practical examples around complicated concepts.
-This annotated version is aimed at coders that want a single document that is able to provide a good overview of the Ethereum protocol minus the hard work in understanding the equations and subtleties present.
+This annotated version hopes to provide a single document that is able to provide a good overview of the Ethereum protocol minus the hard work in understanding the equations and subtleties present.

 # Section 2